Student Success

 Fellow(s)

-A campus-wide faculty learning community constructed a canvas sandbox website where we could share materials related to climate change, with annotations, with the broader UT community.
-We collected our groups materials, and tried to organize them in a useful way.
-This includes lectures, activities, quizzes, projects, pre/post tests, etc. We organize both by learning objective, and by course.
-Our website is now live.
-A publication on pre/post survey results is being prepared.
+As part of Steve Finkelstein's PTF Initiative, a campus-wide faculty learning community constructed a canvas sandbox website where they could share materials related to climate change, with annotations, with the broader UT community.
+They collected the group's materials, and then tried to organize them in a useful way.
+The materials include lectures, activities, quizzes, projects, pre/post tests, etc., and are organized both by learning objective and by course.
+The website is now live, and a publication on pre/post survey results is being prepared.

 ECE Dept Logo